Crystal clear water, perfect pristine beaches and idyllic islands? Say hello to Raja Ampat, a little slice of paradise in Indonesia

 Each community has its own vibe, and a number of islands have their own homestays (such as Lalosi Homestay and Manta Homestay on the island of Arborek) so you can really immerse yourself in the local culture too.

 If you’re heading to the islands of Raja Ampt, I’d really recommend you staying in a homestay and immersing yourself in the local community.

 One of the things that I absolutely loved about Raja Ampat was travelling around by boat everywhere.

-The waters are so clear in Raja Ampat, and no matter which direction you head in you zoom past these tiny little islands.
+The waters are so clear, and no matter which direction you head in you zoom past these tiny little islands.
 Also, when you’re out on the water you really do feel like you’re a million miles from civilisation.
+Well, you kinda are.

 As I’ve already said, it does take a lot of time and effort to get to Raja Ampat, but it is worth every penny, it really is.
 This really is paradise on earth.